- Have you considered ‘Moving Alone to a New Country’ especially if your a woman?

 I chose to focus on my professional life and I am glad I did.
 This has made me the person I am today.
 I am grateful to my parents who supported me to follow my dreams and didn’t bog me down with societal pressures.

 I have seen things changing now.
-The society is coming out of its orthodox mindset and more women are stepping it up and breaking the tough shell.
+Society is coming out of its orthodox mindset and more women are stepping it up and breaking the tough shell.
 More women are becoming successful professionals and entrepreneurs.
 More power to us all.

 “Success comes to those who want it.”